MiklosPathy/SavoCalc/README.md

 # SavoCalc
 A simple savonius type wind turbine calculator in a fancy WPF project.
-This was my WPF learning project backin 2009.
+This was my WPF learning project back in 2009.
+Sorry, the UI is hungarian only.